EnigmaCurry/blogofile.com/_documentation/file_overview.rst

   This is the number of blog posts you want to display per page.

 That's all you need to configure for a basic site with a blog.
-The rest of the file changes the default behaviour of blogofile and should only need to be modified for :ref:`advanced-config`.
+See :ref:`config-file` for the rest of the available settings.

 .. _posts: